Builderb0y/BigGlobe/scripting docs/2 - Builtin environment.md

 The default rounding mode when casting a float or double to an int or long directly via `int(myFloat)` or `myDouble.as(long)` is floor.
 Which also means that `int(myDouble)` and `floorInt(myDouble)` will always return the same value for the same input.

-New in V4.2.1 or V4.3.0, whichever releases first: Overloads are provided to cast ints and longs to ints or longs, in case you accidentally call them with a value which you forgot was already an int or long.
+New in V4.3.0: Overloads are provided to cast ints and longs to ints or longs, in case you accidentally call them with a value which you forgot was already an int or long.
 The "higher" and "lower" cast modes also handle this case accordingly, since they are not identity casts.

 If the resulting integer value would be outside the range which can be represented by ints or longs, then the closest int or long to the actual value is returned.
 The functions provided above guarantee that the result will not overflow or underflow.